humdrum-tools/humdrum-documentation/tool/regexp/index.md

 followed by a carriage return.
 The sample text is scanned for occurrences of the defined regular expression.
-Any text lines containing the matched expression are displayed on the screen; <span class="tool">regexp</span> differs from the UNIX **grep** command in that the precise locations of the matched pattern are explicitly marked.
+Any text lines containing the matched expression are displayed on the screen; <span class="tool">regexp</span> differs from the UNIX <span class="unix">grep</span> command in that the precise locations of the matched pattern are explicitly marked.
 (See EXAMPLES below.)
 Note that only the first occurrence of a matching pattern is identified in each line of text.
 (This is how most software tools make use of regular